peat to coal process

 There are four major types (or "ranks") of coal.
 Rank refers to steps in a slow, natural process called "coalification," during which buried plant matter changes into an ever denser, drier, more carbonrich, and harder material.
 The four ranks are: Anthracite: The highest rank of coal.
 It is a hard, brittle, and black lustrous coal, often referred to as hard coal, containing a high ...

-PDF Coal Geology and Resources Unesco
+PDF Coal Geology and Resources Un

-PDF Coal Geology and Resources Unesco
+PDF Coal Geology and Resources Un

 cases, the peat must be buried and preserved in sediments to eventually form a coal deposit.
 The process of peat accumulation and transformation into coal generally takes place over many millions of years.
 Coalforming Plants Coal is composed of the fossilized remains of plants that range from tropical to